 A Simple Agreement for Future Equity (SAFE) is a contract between an investor and a startup company used for the purposes of the startup company to raise finance.
-The investor provides capital to the startup company in exchange for a future right to receive shares in the company as part of the next equity round in which the company issues preferred shares, at a discounted price to the price per share of such preferred shares.
+The investor provides capital to the startup company in exchange for a future right to receive shares in the company as part of the next equity round in which the company issues preference shares, at a discounted price to the price per share of such preference shares.

 A Simple Agreement for Future Equity (SAFE) sets out how a company will receive capital from an investor in order to raise funds and, in turn, will provide the investor with the right to acquire certain shares of the company at a later date, if:

 It sets up the parties' rights and obligations with respect to the shares and how the shares will be acquired by the investor.
+In some circumstances the investor can elect a payment instead of an issue of shares.

 When drafting a Simple Agreement for Future Equity (SAFE), it is important to focus on a number of key clauses, in particular: